Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * [twig](https://twig.symfony.com/): symfony template solution, useless if you don't want to render template with symfony, but usefull to be able to use assets twig helper with webpack encore
 * [api](api-platform.com): api-platform to build REST api(instead of fosrestbundle)
 * [react](https://reactjs.org/): js framework used here by api-platform for their react admin component, it's built on top of [https://marmelab.com/admin-on-rest](https://marmelab.com/admin-on-rest)
-* [@devexpress/dx-react-core @devexpress/dx-react-grid](https://devexpress.github.io/devextreme-reactive/react/grid/docs/guides/getting-started/): UX components library based on React
+* [@devexpress/dx-react-core @devexpress/dx-react-grid](https://devexpress.github.io/devextreme-reactive/react/grid/docs/guides/getting-started/): UX components library based on React ; we decided to use the bootstrap4 version with open-iconic (as recommanded)
 * http: a cool library to do http call from http (you could switch it with Guzzle)
 * doctrine-migrations: based on Doctrine ORM, it make it easy to change your db during a project life
 * doctrine-fixture: also based on Doctrine to help you to add fixtures in your DB (for your tests or for project init)